ruilisi/pangu.js/README.md

 #### CSS shortcuts

-Since we adopted NextJS, it supports CSS / Sass / Less / Stylus files, which is convenient for us to add CSS styles freely.
+Since we adopted Pangu.js, it supports CSS / Sass / Less / Stylus files, which is convenient for us to add CSS styles freely.

 ```js
 :global {